ASE A6 Electrical Electronics Practice Test

 Answer C is wrong.
 Wire insulation also protects the signal.

 Answer D is correct.
 CAN networks use shielded wire.
-The shield is often a piece of foil that protects the signal’s integrity.
+The shield is often a foil that protects the signal’s integrity.

 4. Technician A says a hydrometer measures the density of a battery's electrolyte solution.
-Technician B says as a battery discharges, the electrolyte solution's specific gravity gets closer to 1.0.
+Technician B says the electrolyte solution's specific gravity gets closer to 1.0 as a battery discharges.
 Who is correct?

 • A. Technician A